Alpine

 • Where do we leave the stuff that is not going up the mountains with us?

-Any stuff, such as city clothes, that you are not going to need for our 4 days in the mountains can stay at our hotel in San Fernando.
+Any stuff, such as city clothes, that you are not going to need for our 4 days in the mountains can stay at our hotel in Malargue.
 It is safe to leave clothes, luggage and other items you may want to bring to the trip but not up the mountains at the hotel.

 • I have never been to high altitudes before, will this be a problem?